-People who receive proton therapy for cancer treatment report fewer side effects compared to other forms of conventional radiation therapy.
-In fact, many people who receive proton therapy return to work the same day.
+Recent research shows that proton therapy for cancer treatment results in fewer side effects compared with other forms of conventional radiation therapy.
+In fact, many people who receive proton therapy return to work or other activities the same day.

 How long does proton radiation stay in my body?

 Proton radiation has a very short life.
 It goes into your body, targets the tumor and has few side effects to healthy surrounding tissue.
-Once your treatment session is over, you can leave and go home and back to your normal routine.
+As soon as you complete your daily treatment session, there is no risk of secondary radiation exposure to others.

 Is proton therapy painful?

-I'm interested in proton therapy in Philadelphia, but am not from the area.
-Are there accommodations available?
+I'm interested in proton therapy in Philadelphia, but I’m not from the area.
+Are accommodations available?

-We understand that not everyone has easy access to care offered at Penn Medicine in Philadelphia.
-Proton therapy requires frequent, if not daily, sessions for up to twelve weeks.
-The time spent away from home can be lengthy for someone who is not from the Philadelphia area.
+We understand that not everyone has easy access to care at Penn Medicine in Philadelphia.
+Proton therapy requires frequent, sometimes daily, sessions for up to 12 weeks.
+The time away from home can be lengthy if you’re not from the Philadelphia region.

 How can I find a clinical trial for proton therapy in Philadelphia?